toggl/track-extension/README.md

   - start another time entry inside your account.
   - go to Toggl to stop or edit your time entry.

+## Custom domains
+If you have a setup where one of the supported services is on a custom domain you can customize the extension and add your custom domain.
+Here is a step by step guide on how to do that [Adding custom domains][98]

 ## Contributing
 Want to contribute?
 Great!
 Just fork the project, make your changes and open a [Pull Request][99]